quiescent12/10xtechtest/README.md

 ## Potential add-ons
 * Handling currency types
-* Committing transactions completed as a value in the database
 * Double amount validation.
 Use floats?
 * Database schema management - flyway, percona?
 * Metrics